 Solomon M. Hassan, local miner and Chief Executive Officer (CEO), Bakosolos Miner Nigeria Limited, decries to the Nigerian government to establish a buying centre for solid minerals in Kaduna State.

-He made this known to newsmen during an exclusive interview at Nigeria Mining Week.
+He made this known to newsmen in Abuja during an exclusive interview at Nigeria Mining Week.
 The Nigeria Mining Week, which took place again in Abuja from 16 – 19 October 2017, in partnership with PWC, the Miners Association of Nigeria (MAN) and event organiser Spintelligent.
 The event attracted government officials, serious investors, mining operators, finance houses as well as technology solution providers who are seeking a new market and new clients for mineral exploration and extraction in Nigeria.

 According to Mr. Solomon, Kaduna State have enormous minerals such as Amatol, Quasi, Tourmaline, Sapphire, Emerald, Nickel amongst others which can be found in Sanga, Sagindi, Kafanchan local government.